juanosorio0219/juanosorio0219/README.md

-# 👋 Welcome to My GitHub!
+# 👋 Hi! 👋 I'm Juan, welcome to My GitHub!
 ## About Me
 Hi there!
 I'm a passionate Fullstack Web Developer with a knack for crafting seamless user experiences and robust backend systems.
 With a strong foundation in both frontend and backend technologies, I enjoy turning complex problems into simple, beautiful, and intuitive designs.